How I Built My MDX Blog System (and Why It's Fast Enough)

 If any of those start to slip, I’ll adjust the pipeline rather than throwing more JS at the browser.

-For my current post volume, build‑time compilation is a trade‑off I’m happy with: simpler code, fewer moving parts, and no extra build pipeline.
+For my current post volume, build-time compilation is a trade-off I’m happy with: simpler code, fewer moving parts, and Astro’s static output means the site is as fast as it can possibly be.

 What I’d improve next

-• Prebuilt search index for faster client filtering — consider Fuse.js or FlexSearch
+- Prebuilt search index for faster client filtering — consider Fuse.js or Pagefind

 A note on images and embeds